-When an employee returns from uniformed military service to PERS-covered employment, the employer should notify the NJDPB no later than 30 days after the employee's return by submitting a Request for USERRA-Eligible Service form.
+When an employee returns from uniformed military service to TPAF-covered employment, the employer should notify the NJDPB no later than 30 days after the employee's return by submitting a Request for USERRA-Eligible Service form.
 Once notified, the NJDPB will provide the employee with a quotation for the cost for purchasing the service credit.

-There is a time-sensitive element to the USERRA purchase which differs from the other purchase of service credit provisions available to PERS members.
-See the USERRA - Military Service After Enrollment Fact Sheet for more information.
+There is a time-sensitive element to the USERRA purchase which differs from the other purchase of service credit provisions available to TPAF members.
+For additional information, see "Military Service After Enrollment," as well as the USERRA - Military Service After Enrollment Fact Sheet.